-- (a) Size.
-The parcel or lot on which the Project is located shall not be less than the minimum lot area for the zone in which it is located. - (b) Maximum Floor Area Ratio and Lot Coverage.
+(b) Maximum Floor Area Ratio and Lot Coverage.
 For Projects in the R-3, R-4 or R-5 zone, the total floor area of all buildings shall not exceed the maximum floor area permitted in the zone in which the Project is located.
-When additional open space is provided in excess of the minimum required by Subsection (h) of this section, the applicant may exceed the maximum floor area ratio by one percent (1%) for each one percent (1%) of additional usable open space that is provided unless specific permission is given by the Commission to exceed said permitted floor area by not more than one percent (1%) for each one percent (1%) of additional usable open space that is provided over the minimum required by Subsection (h) of this section.
-In any case, tThe maximum floor area shall not exceed, by more than ten percent (10%), the maximum floor area otherwise permitted in the zone.
+When additional open space is provided in excess of the minimum required by Subsection (h) of this section, the applicant may exceed the maximum floor area ratio by one percent (1%) for each one percent (1%) of additional usable open space that is provided.
+The maximum floor area shall not exceed, by more than ten percent (10%), the maximum floor area otherwise permitted in the zone.
 The maximum lot coverage shall be as provided in the zone in which the Project is located.
-For Projects located in the R-1T zone, the total lot coverage shall not exceed twenty-five percent (25%) There shall be no maximum floor area ratio for Group Residential Projects in the R-1T zone.
+For Projects located in the R-1T zone, the total lot coverage shall not exceed twenty-five percent (25%).
+There shall be no maximum floor area ratio for Group Residential Projects in the R-1T zone.

 - (c) Yard requirements.
 The minimum width of required yards shall be as follows: - (1) Front Yard.
-Frontage along any public or private street shall constitute a front yard, and more than one (1) may be designated for each Project, as appropriate.
+Frontage along any public or private street shall constitute a front yard.
 The front yard shall be established as follows:

-Zone Minimum
+Zone Minimum Distance

-Distance

 R-1T 10 feet

 R-2 10 feet

 R-3 20 feet

 R-4 20 feet

 R-5 20 feet